new-solar-sunset

 Has the impact on the environment been considered?

 We are mindful of the existing environmental context of the site.
-We are doing this by undertaking a number of surveys to make sure we understand the impacts the development may have on the environment, landscape, heritage and local community.
+We have undertaken a number of surveys to make sure we understand the impacts the development may have on the environment, landscape, heritage and local community.
 We are also looking at ways to enhance local ecology and biodiversity through the project.

 How will the solar panels be screened?

-Hedgerows around the site would be maintained to screen the development from external views, as well as providing biodiversity benefit.
-Where there are existing gaps in the hedgerow, additional infill planting with native hedgerow species would be considered.
-Approximately 1km of new hedgerows will be planted at the site boundary.
-We will be developing a landscaping plan informed by a Landscape and Visual Assessment, which will be submitted with our planning application.
+Hedgerows around the site would be maintained where possible to screen the development from external views and also provide biodiversity benefit.
+Where there are existing gaps in the hedgerow, additional infill planting with native hedgerow species would be considered to improve screening and enhance biodiversity.

 Will Sutton-on-the-Forest Solar Farm impact any public rights of way (PRoW)?